ADVERTISEMENT

 Hi Carol!

-It is always painful to change colors in the weft; the process completely disrupts the rhythm of weaving.
-Also, if the weft stripes are very thin and the changes occur often, the overlapping tails of the new and old wefts can build up a bit, since the weft is twice as thick in those spots.
-For both these reasons, whenever the weft stripes are relatively narrow and the stripes use the same colors in a repeating order, I carry them up along the selvedges.
+I think that it‘s always somewhat painful to change weft colors, because the process disrupts my weaving rhythm.
+And if the weft stripes are very thin and the changes occur often, the overlapping tails of the new and old wefts can build up since the weft is twice as thick in those spots.
+For both reasons, whenever weft stripes are relatively narrow and the stripes use the same colors in a repeating order, I carry them up along the selvedges.

-Then, as I weave, I treat the inactive wefts exactly as if they were floating selvedges: for each pick, entering the shuttle over them (Photo b) and exiting under them (in my example here, exiting under only the floating selvedge on the other side).
-As I take the shuttle out on the other side, I pull gently on the inactive wefts and the active weft to remove any possible weft loops (Photo c).
+Then, as I weave, I treat the inactive wefts exactly as if they were floating selvedges—for each pick, entering the shuttle over them and exiting under them (see photo above).
+As I take the shuttle out on the other side, I pull gently on the inactive wefts and the active weft to remove any possible weft loops (see photo below).

 c.
 Pull gently on both the active and inactive wefts to eliminate any weft loops.

-When the shuttle passes through the shed to come back to the side where the inactive threads are resting, I take my catching hand under them and under the floating selvedge, so that the shuttle automatically exits under all of them (Photo d).
+When the shuttle passes through the shed to come back to the side where the inactive threads are resting, I place my catching hand under them and the floating selvedge, making space for the shuttle to exit under everything (photo below).

-This might seem like a time-consuming process, but, in fact, it does not take more time than if the inactive wefts were not there once your catching hand becomes accustomed to sliding under them.
-The only added step is pulling on them to firm the edge, but even that becomes automatic.
-You don’t have to pay any attention to the order in which you place the shuttles on the stool.
+This process might seem time-consuming, but your catching hand will quickly become accustomed to sliding under the inactive wefts.
+The only added step is pulling on them to firm the edge, but even that will become automatic.
+And you don’t even have to pay any attention to the order in which you place the shuttles on the stool.

 e.
 The selvedge will show the inactive wefts, depending on the weave structure.

-You will be able to see the inactive wefts along the selvedge (more or less depending on the weave structure), but care in pulling the wefts as you go will still produce a smooth edge (Photo e).
+You will be able to see the inactive wefts along the selvedge (more or less, depending on the weave structure), but care in pulling the wefts as you go still produce a smooth edge—you can see an example across the top in the photo above.

 —Madelyn